Board of DirectorsBoard Meeting Procedure

 After 18 months have passed since being made, the audio recording of a closed meeting is destroyed provided the Board approved: (1) its destruction, and (2) minutes of the particular closed meeting.

-Before making such requests, Board members should consider whether such requests are germane to their responsibilities or service to District.
+Before making such requests, Board members should consider whether such requests are germane to their responsibilities or service to System.
 In the interest of encouraging free and open expression by Board members during closed meetings, the recordings of closed meetings should not be used by Board members to confirm or dispute the accuracy of recollections.

 Quorum and Participation by Audio or Video Means